FirePh0enix/minishell/README.md

 ### Development Process

-The development of the "Philosophers" project began with understanding the problem and the concept of multithreading.
-I then researched extensively on multithreading and mutex functions.

 ### Challenges and Solutions

-The main challenge was ensuring fairness in threading and avoiding deadlock.
-After several iterations and testing, I was able to implement a solution that ensures each philosopher gets a fair chance to eat and think, thereby avoiding deadlock.

 ### Tools and Technologies Used

-The "Philosophers" project was developed using C.
+The "Minishell" project was developed using C.

 ### Lessons Learned

-The development of "Philosophers" taught me the intricacies of multithreading and mutex functions.
-It also taught me the importance of fairness in threading and how to avoid deadlock.

 ### Future Plans

-There are currently no plans to further improve the "Philosophers" project.
+There are currently no plans to further improve the "Minishell" project.
 The experience gained from this project has been invaluable and will be applied to future projects.

 ### Current Status